 The Foundations of Emergency Medicine curriculum is an innovative course that combines high-yield independent learning assignments and interactive case-based meetings.
 The intent is to help you “grow roots” and build a sturdy framework for core knowledge within the practice of Emergency Medicine.

 If your residency training program has officially adopted the Foundations approach, this site will serve as a resource to guide your learning over the course of the year.
 Use the resources provided under this Learner Resources section to better understand how the course will work and what resources are available to you.
-Be sure to also review sections for specific courses you may be involved with- Foundations I, Foundations II and/or either EKG Course.
-If your training program has not adopted Foundations of Emergency Medicine but you are interested in following along on your own, feel free to contact our Communications Director.
+Be sure to also review sections for specific courses you may be involved with- Foundations I, Foundations II, Foundations III, EKG I, EKG II and Imaging I. If your training program has not adopted Foundations of Emergency Medicine but you are interested in following along on your own, feel free to contact our Communications Director.

 Set high expectations- not only for what your program will do for you but for what you should do for yourself and your future patients.